 As I mentioned before, I did not know this show existed until yesterday afternoon.
 If I didn’t know something about what Mormons believe, as a non Mormon, I think I would have been totally confused by it.
 The film begins with credits, and I immediately notice Brian Blosil’s name.
 Brian Blosil is Marie Osmond’s second ex husband, and the father to all but one of her children.

 In 2011, Marie Osmond remarried her first husband, Stephen Craig, and they have a bio son together who was born before their divorce in 1985.
 In 1986, Marie and Brian Blosil wed at the Jordan River Temple.
 They had two bio children together, and adopted five more children.
-As Saturday’s Warrior was made in 1989, Marie and Blosil were early in their marriage at the time.
-Their marriage ended in 2007.
+As Saturday’s Warrior was made in 1989, Marie and Blosil were then still somewhat recently married.
+They divorced in 2007.

 I read that Saturday’s Warrior was filmed at what used to be the Osmond Studios in Orem, Utah.
 The Osmonds sold the studios in 1989, and for some time, it was used by another outfit for television programs.
 Jimmy Osmond later repurchased the studios and refurbished them.
 At this writing, the buildings are being used by famed Utah rehab center for the stars, Cirque Lodge.
 Cirque Lodge is where Mary Kate Olsen went for rehab, allegedly for treatment of an eating disorder, when she was 18, but she went to the Sundance location.
 The Orem location is a newer facility for the luxury treatment center, which mostly treats drug and alcohol addiction (and that’s why I wrote that Mary Kate “allegedly” went there for her eating disorder).